 The Karl-Thomas-Library is a special library and its primary aim is to support the staff of the institute with literature and information.
 The KTB collection reflects the changing fields of research covered by the departments and research groups of the institute.
 This includes molecular biology, neuroscience, chemistry, medicine, physiology etc.

-The database OLC-SSG Pharmacy is a subject oriented selection of bibliographic data from the Swets Database Online Contents that is regularly enhanced by table of contents data from additional periodicals out of the special collections of the UB Braunschweig, the central subject library of Germany for pharmacy.
-Currently 384 journals are being indexed back to the year of publication in 1993.
+The database OLC Pharmacy is a subject oriented selection of bibliographic data from the Online Contents database that is regularly enhanced by table of contents data from additional periodicals out of the special collections of the UB Braunschweig, the central subject library of Germany for pharmacy.

 The PsycINFO databases cover the professional and academic literature in psychology and related disciplines including medicine, psychiatry, nursing, sociology, education, pharmacology, physiology, linguistics, and other areas.
 Coverage is worldwide, and includes references and abstracts to over 1300 journals and to dissertations in more than 30 languages, and to book chapters and books in the English language.
 Over 50,000 references are added annually.
 Popular literature is excluded.